Backendless/ios-SDK/README.md

         pod 'Backendless-osx-SDK'

 - Save Podfile, return to Terminal window and run $ pod install.
 Once all of the pod data is downloaded, Xcode project workspace file will be created.
 This should be the file you use everyday to create your app.
-- Open .xcworkspace file to launch your project, and build it.
+- Open .xcworkspace file to launch your project.

+If you use Swift, add to your briging header file the following
+a. for 'Backendless-ios-SDK':
+    #import "Backendless.h"
+    #import "MediaService.h"
+b. for other pods:
+    #import "Backendless.h"

+If you don't have your briging header file, set "Build Setting -> Swift Compiler ... -> Objective-C Bridgeing Header" (SWIFT_OBJC_BRIDGING_HEADER) option
+a. for 'Backendless-ios-SDK':
+    ${PODS_ROOT}/Headers/Public/Backendless-ios-SDK/Backendless-With-Media-Bridging-Header.h
+b. for other pods:
+    ${PODS_ROOT}/Headers/Public/Backendless/Backendless-Bridging-Header.h

 ============== USING WIHOUT COCOAPODS: